Rabbis for Human Rights: Activities

 RHR is best known for dispatching volunteers to act as a protective presence to protect the Palestinian olive harvest from vandalism and assault by settlers living on nearby land; every year, clashes are reported between settlers and Palestinian farmers.
 In 2008, the volunteer effort encompassed 40 villages.
 The effort was launched in 2002 when a Palestinian peace activist solicited RHR's help to protect olive pickers against attacks by settlers living near the village of Yanun.

 RHR opposes the construction of the Israeli West Bank barrier in any place where it entails the expropriation of Arab-owned land, the division of villages, or cutting farmers off from their fields.
 RHR achieved a major victory in 2006 when it won a lawsuit to prevent the division by the fence of the village of Sheikh Sa'ad.

-In December 2004, RHR executive director Rabbi Arik Ascherman was among three defendants on trial in Jerusalem for standing in front of bulldozers in an effort to block the demolition of Palestinian homes in East Jerusalem.
+In December 2004, former RHR executive director Rabbi Arik Ascherman was among three defendants on trial in Jerusalem for standing in front of bulldozers in an effort to block the demolition of Palestinian homes in East Jerusalem.
 He was charged with "interfering with police performance of duties on two occasions in 2003, and the intention to commit acts to prevent police from performing their duties."
 In March 2005, a magistrate court ruled Ascherman guilty, but said that he wouldn't have a criminal record.

-A movie produced in 2013 by RHR, Fiddler with No Roof, compares the Prawer Plan to Jews' expulsion during the antisemitic Tsarist regime.
+In a 2013 video produced for RHR titled Fiddler with No Roof, actor Theodore Bikel appealed to the public to "help prevent a terrible moral tragedy."
+Bikel drew a direct parallel between the Prawer Plan—which slated 40,000 Bedouins in the Negev desert for eviction from their homes—and the forced expulsion of Jews by Russian authorities depicted in Fiddler on the Roof.
+Emphasizing the arbitrary nature of the evictions, he likened the situation to the scene where villagers are ordered to leave simply because the authorities have "a piece of paper" commanding it, warning of the severe consequences of refusing such orders.